Darrel Williams Player Prop Bets for the NFL Playoffs | Kansas City vs. Pittsburgh 1/16/2022

 Recent Performances

-- In last week's contest against the Broncos, Williams carried the ball seven times for 17 yards.
+- Last week against the Broncos, Williams ran for 17 yards on seven carries.

-- He added three receptions for 30 yards in the passing game.

-- Williams has 32 carries for 160 yards (53.3 yards per game) and two touchdowns over his last three games.
+- In his last three games, Williams has run for 160 yards on 32 carries (53.3 ypg), with two touchdowns.

 Williams' Kansas City Teammates